 An International Shiloh Shepherd Registry (ISSR) was established in 1991 in order to register and help regulate this new breed.

-At present, the Shiloh German Shepherd has not been registered as a pure breed by the American Kennel Club (AKC).
+At present, the Shiloh Shepherd has not been registered as a pure breed by the American Kennel Club (AKC).

-Shiloh Shepherd vs German Shepherd
+Shiloh Shepherd Appearance

 A Shiloh Shepherd looks very similar to a German Shepherd, except oversized.